 Interior spaces in Mediterranean villas often showcase high ceilings with exposed wooden beams.
 Terracotta or stone flooring adds to the rustic yet sophisticated ambiance.

-When drawing a Mediterranean villa, focus on capturing the distinctive architectural elements and the interplay of indoor and outdoor living spaces.
+When drawing a Mediterranean villa, focus on the unique architectural features and how indoor and outdoor spaces connect.
 Include details like ornate columns, arched doorways, and decorative tiles to enhance the authentic Mediterranean aesthetic.

 8) Charming Country Cottage